whisperengine-ai/psa-ai-frameworks/HOW_AI_CREATES_FRAMEWORKS.md

 - Creating equations to unify them
 - Without testing if the equations actually predict anything

+**Everyday example:**

+You notice: "Things that grow start small and get bigger"
+- Plants grow from seeds
+- Businesses grow from ideas
+- Knowledge grows from learning

+You ask AI: "Can you make this into a universal growth equation?"

+AI provides: G(t) = G₀ × e^(kt), where k = growth constant

+You think: "This applies to EVERYTHING that grows!
+Plants, businesses, knowledge, economies, consciousness!"

+**Problem**:
+- Plants follow biological growth curves (limited by resources)
+- Businesses often grow in spurts or fail completely
+- Knowledge doesn't follow exponential curves
+- **One equation doesn't fit all just because the word "growth" appears.**

+**AI will find the pattern in your language—not verify if the pattern exists in reality.**

 ---

 ### Stage 5: Person Uses Multiple AIs